 “Regional centers that provide leadership, training, and technical assistance in the area of special education for students with disabilities; serve as the first point of contact for school districts, parents, and other community stakeholders; provide for the joint training of parents and special education, related services, and general education personnel.”
 [34 CFR §300.382(j)]

+Electronic Case File

+Online record that contains all the information collected and the documents generated by TWC staff, such as the Initial Contact, Application, Case Notes, and Plans phases.

+Electronic Signature

+Signature required on electronic documents; for example, a signature on an application or plan.

 Employment Assistance Specialist (EAS)

 Specialized VR staff that works in partnership with employers and the VR team to provide the supports to meet the blind and visually impaired customer’s assistive technology needs to reach their employment outcomes.